 In 1971, McJunkin had annual sales of $74 million, 725 team members and 45 warehouse locations in 12 states.
 Celebrating their 50th year in business, McJunkin team members chose the slogan, “A proud past and a solid future” to represent their founders' broad vision and the company’s extraordinary growth.
 A significant expansion was made with the opening of a new central warehouse in Nitro, West Virginia.
 Unfortunately, disaster struck in 1975, when a devastating plane crash killed four McJunkin executives and two pilots.
 In 1977 in Tulsa, Oklahoma Lew Ketchum turned a dream into reality when he formed Red Man Pipe & Supply Co., the nation’s only full-service, minority-owned oil field supply company.
 As a businessman, Lew’s vision was to be the “Supplier of Choice” by offering quality products and excellent service.
 As a Delaware Tribe Native American, Lew envisioned his business as a way to give back by providing career opportunities and educational assistance to minorities.

-The beginning of the 60s showed promise, as McJunkin now operated 18 branches, and had the ability to offer hospital insurance to its team members for just $10 a month.
+The beginning of the 60s showed promise, as McJunkin now operated 18 service centers, and had the ability to offer hospital insurance to its team members for just $10 a month.
 After company President Bernard Wehrle passed away in 1967, a new generation of leadership took the reins, with Henry B. Wehrle, Jr., Bernhard’s eldest son named the newly elected President, and R.S.
 Wehrle elected Executive Vice President.
 By 1969, 332 team members were receiving 11% of the company’s earnings through profit sharing.
 In 1965, Ubel acquired Prometal in Belgium.
 The company would eventually become part of Transmark Fcx and, ultimately, MRC Global.

 In 1941, as the US entered World War II, a new fabrication building in Charleston, West Virginia opened on Hansford Street, and the company began a profit sharing plan.
 During the war years, McJunkin shops began producing bomb casings and tracks for amphibious vehicles.

-By 1931, a thriving McJunkin had sales well over $1 million, with branch and warehousing operations in Hamlin and Grantsville, West Virginia, and Allan, Kentucky.
+By 1931, a thriving McJunkin had sales well over $1 million, with service center and warehousing operations in Hamlin and Grantsville, West Virginia, and Allan, Kentucky.
 But rebounding from the Great Depression was tough for the entire country, including McJunkin.
 As sales dropped to a record low of $333,000 in the middle of the decade, many wondered if the company would recover at all.
 But in 1936 things began to turn for the better.
 Franklin Roosevelt was reelected, and the economy began to improve.
 By 1938, sales had rebounded to a record $1.2 million.